mat-s/100-days-of-code/r1-log.md

 ### Day 30: November 20, 2019
 **Today's Progress**: I continued with "React - The Complete Guide" and learned a lot about working lists and conditionals

+### Day 31: November 21, 2019
+**Today's Progress**: Today I started to implement the first React components for my song manager tool.
+So I created a song list and a player and did the CSS for it as well.
+After that I continued with "React - The Complete Guide"